Abraham Ungar: Business career

 Ungar's business career began in the late 1960s with a venture in importing air conditioning systems for trailers and caravans.
 He became the first Israeli importer of Autobianchi automobiles, later expanding to Lancia vehicles.
 In the early 1980s, Ungar entered into a partnership with Ezer Weizman, focusing on the importation of automobiles, shipping, and real estate.
 Ungar became a major figure in the Israeli automotive industry, acquiring rights for various brands including Daihatsu and Kia.
 His company, Ray Shipping, owned over 60 vessels by 2010, with a focus on automobile transportation.

 A shipping and construction magnate, he was listed by Haaretz in 2019 as one of the 20 richest men in Israel.
 Forbes Israel put his net worth at USD 3.25 billion in its 2022 list of 100 richest Israelis.

-Ungar is the partial owner of the vehicle carrier Galaxy Leader hijacked by Houthi militants in the Red Sea on November 19, 2023, during the 2023 Israel-Hamas war.
+Ungar is the partial owner of the vehicle carrier Galaxy Leader hijacked by Houthi militants in the Red Sea on November 19, 2023, during the Gaza war.

 Ungar has been involved in legal disputes over the importation rights for Kia vehicles in Israel.
 A disagreement with Michael Levi, the previous Kia importer, was resolved in Ungar's favor in the 1990s.

 Ungar holds significant real estate assets in Israel, Eastern Europe, and the United States.
 He is a founder of the "Fire" real estate fund, managed by Shlomo Grofman.